CodeURJC-DAW-2022-23/webapp6/README.md

 ### Trello board
 To organice the team tasks we will be using the following [Trello board](https://trello.com/invite/b/AfoK9mBL/ATTI96f3e1b8aaf8c3c26c3bd2a450f9f137B4F49542/tareas).

-### Technology description and development run instructions
-- Java version: 17
-- SpringBoot version: 3.0.2
-- Database: MySQL
-   - Scheme: `books`
-   - User: `root`
-   - Password: `password`

-To start the application run the `ReadmeBookstoreApplication.java` and go to `https://localhost:8443/` on your browser.

 ## 🌟 Main web features
 <details><summary> Features that our page will have once the develpoment is complete. </summary>